12 Damage-Free Ways to Soundproof an Apartment [2025]

 These curtains are heavy, so you'll probably want to do a standard drill installation.
 We tell you how to do that easily using templates in this guide to hanging curtains!

-Keep sound from seeping through the cracks in your doors and windows while lowering your energy bills.
+Even small gaps around doors and windows can let in a lot of sound, but sealing them is one of the easiest fixes and lowers your energy bills.
 Try an acoustic seal kit.
 You can also ask your landlord about weatherstripping your door and windows to eliminate gaps for apartment noise reduction.

-Want to soundproof a wall while creating more space?
-Add bookshelves around problematic walls to help soundproof your apartment.
+Adding bookshelves around problematic walls to help soundproof your apartment.
 Then, fill them with your favorite books, souvenirs, storage baskets, and plants.
+A tall, fully stocked bookshelf works especially well because mass and density create a stronger sound barrier between you and a noisy wall.

 Add a pad and rug to absorb sound; it could make your apartment complex a little happier.

-When all else fails, it's time to get out the white noise machine.
+When blocking noise isn’t possible, masking it with a white noise machine or background sound can make a big difference.
 Choose your favorite songs and add a few sound machines or an app on your household devices to carry sound.
 Soft sounds can distract you from the more annoying sounds around you.

 It may be time to call in your landlord if noise is a pervasive, disruptive issue in your apartment.
 The landlord may ask the neighbors to quiet down or devise ways to soundproof an apartment with different strategies like carpeting the apartment above you.